erinlivingston/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 <h3>Part II: Incident Data & Response Time by Station</h3>

   The scatter plot below shows average response time to incidents across all 25 subway stations.
-Use the drop down to filter by incident severity.
 Each dot represents a station, positioned by total incidents versus avg. response time.
 The dashed lines serve as a median quadrant lines to benchmark performance.
+Use the drop down to filter by incident severity.

+  How to use this as station assessment,

   Stations situated in the upper right corner, above both dashed lines, face the most challenge, a high number of incidents combined with slow response times.
 These stations could be priority for increased staffing efforts.